MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 > If you are working in an **Azure China** environment, you *must* use these cmdlets to manage your content scan jobs instead of the Azure portal.
 > For more information about Azure China, see the [Azure China documentation](/azure/china/).
 >

+### Support for NFS repositories in content scan jobs

+Now you can add NFS repositories to your content scan jobs, in addition to file shares and SharePoint repositories.

+For more information, see [Create a content scan job](../deploy-aip-scanner-configure-install.md#create-a-content-scan-job).

 ### Fixes and improvements